martinholub/jekyll_site/_posts/2018-07-15-MakeZurich.markdown

 ### Talking with The Things Network

 Previously, I wrote about the limitations on payload size imposed by the LoRa or TTN.
 In practice, this means, one has to think a bit about what information needs to be transmitted and how often.
 Sending data as plain text or `JSON` is a no-go, therefore I encoded the messages as bytes.
-The message is then decoded in the online application using the same operations used for encoding, just in reverse.
+The message is then decoded in the online application using reverse of operations that were used for encoding.
 Let's look at an example for the GPS data:

 #### Encoder